How did Joseph Stalin react to the German invasion during WWII?

 As the German invasion of Russia progressed.
 Stalin contacted Western diplomats requesting two agreements.
-He aimed at reaching a mutual assistance/aid pact and a recognition that after the war the Soviet Union would gain the territories in countries that it would take war actions against Hitler on the Eastern front.
-Winston Churchill was very willing to have an alliance with Stalin.
+He aimed at reaching a mutual assistance/aid pact and recognition that after the war the Soviet Union would gain the territories in countries that it would take war actions against Hitler on the Eastern front.
+Winston Churchill was very willing to ally with Stalin.
 Even though He was an ardent anti-communist and he personally disliked Stalin.
 He agreed to support the Soviets in their battle with the Germans.
-Churchill pithy states when criticized for allying Britain with the Soviets 'I would become the devils' ally if Hitler invaded Hell'.
+When criticized for aligning with Stalin, Churchill stated he "would become the devils" ally."
 Stalin's diplomatic moves in the aftermath of Operation Barbarossa was shrewd.
-It allowed him to receive the support of first the British and later the Americans. the British began to supply the Soviets with arms and other supplies, via Iran and the Antartic.
+It allowed him to receive the support of first the British and later the Americans.
+The British began to supply the Soviets with arms and supplies, via Iran and the Antarctic.
 Stalin's diplomatic response to the invasion of his country was to become the ally of his ideological rivals, the western democracies.

 Related DailyHistory.org Articles